Urban Analytics in R

 Attendance and Participation

 If you don’t attend classes, but submit the requirements on time, there is no penalty.
-Group assignments will get a single grade for the group.
 Continuous absences that affect the progress in the course should be discussed with the instructor to figure out remedial action.

 E-mail

-MS Teams messaging system should be the preferred way to communicate with the instructor.
-Before you email either of us about homework or lab sessions, you should use resources on the web and on MS Teams.
+Canvas messaging system should be the preferred way to communicate with the instructor.
+Before you email either of us about homework or lab sessions, you should use resources on the web and on Canvas.
 Google, StackOverflow are your friends.

 Asynchronous Communication & Troubleshooting